GoogleCloudPlatform/solutionbuilder-terraform-google-three-tier-web-app/tutorial.md

 ```

 ---
-**Create Terraform input file**
+**Create a terraform input file**

-Create an `input.tfvars` file in the current directory.
+Create an `input.tfvars` file in the current directory with the following contents:

-Find the sample content below and modify it by providing the respective details.
 ```
 region="us-central1"
 zone="us-central1-a"